New hire onboarding

 - You've implemented process and system-level changes to make your job better/more effective.

-- Customers are happy after interacting with you.
+- Customers are happy after interacting with you, and you meaningfully contribute to their success.

 General expectations